Posted on 5 June 2018

-Nick Logan has offered that same ethereal source after he wrote that same phrase as a trailer in issue five of his keen magazine The Face during August: “It was in the air”.
+Nick Logan has offered that same ethereal source after he wrote that same phrase as a trailer in issue five of his keen magazine The Face during August: “It was in the air,” he says.
 Peter York, Alan Lewis and I are all on record as agreeing with that feeling.
 But it took Lewis to put it on Betty’s report even though she hadn’t used those words in her text.
-That is an example of editor’s privilege when you’re convinced what’s “in the air” says it all!
-Even after Sounds had published their headline, on 18 September I carefully chose approximations to “romance” in our captions describing OTL’s menswear pictures because Spandau (who were modelling their own new baggy pants Look) absolutely did not want the phrase New Romantics applying to them.
+That is a courageous example of editor’s privilege when you’re convinced what’s “in the air” says it all!
+Even after Sounds had published their headline, on 18 September I carefully chose approximations to the word “romance” in our captions describing OTL’s menswear pictures because Spandau (who were modelling their own new baggy pants Look) absolutely did not want the phrase New Romantics applying to them.
 Blitz Kids likewise winced at the phrase.
 Yet there it is.

 NONE OF THESE WAVE-MAKING HEROES